 If you’re new and lack experience, try to stick with the platform settings when it comes to setting the frequency.

-When you have more experience, make sure to properly test your campaigns then optimize and increase or decrease the frequency based on what works best for your kind of traffic.
+When you have more experience, make sure to properly test ad formats then optimize and increase or decrease the frequency based on what works best for your kind of traffic.

 What you should get from this

 Properly using ads can save you from a lot of trouble.
 Gathering enough data to know how often your users like seeing ads.
 You can also find out what is the optimal time when they’re most likely to purchase, so make sure to get familiar with analytics tools.